wot-oss/tmc/docs/_pages/50-commands.md

 All repos have a mandatory field 'type' and an optional 'description' field.
 The 'type' is assigned from '--type' flag.
 Depending on the repo type, also the field 'loc' (short for location) may be required and is then assigned from \<location> argument.
-The exact meaning of 'loc' field may different and also other fields may be provided or may be mandatory.
+The exact meaning of 'loc' field may differ and also other fields may be provided or may be mandatory.

 When adding a repository, the entire config may be provided in JSON form, either by giving a file name in
 \<config-file> or the entire JSON as string in \<config-json>.
 See `repo show` for example.